AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Histolecty/School of Illusion/Grand Show.md

 - Range: 20' sphere around the caster
 - Duration: Concentration, up to 1 hour

 You put out an illusion around you containing anything you'd like, from objects, to fog, and even moving creatures.
-For the duration of the boon, the illusion moves with you in a way you choose - for example, illusory creatures might follow you around, etc. Any interactions with the illusion or a voluntary Search action may prompt a Wits saving throw, which breaks the illusion for the initiator on a success.
+For the duration of the boon, the illusion moves with you in a way you choose - for example, illusory creatures might follow you around, etc. Any interactions with the illusion or a voluntary [[Action Economy#^3d44e8|search action]] may prompt a Wits saving throw, which breaks the illusion for the initiator on a success.
 Attacking the illusion or targeting it with a spell counts as interactions with the illusion for this purpose.

 **At Higher Levels:**
 * (+1) The radius of the sphere increases by 10'.